cangyu/CFD-Basics/README.md

 ### (0) Isothermal B.C.
 Wall temperature is fixed.
 MacCormack scheme is adopted.
-The back-and-forth alternation on derivatives aims at obtaining 2nd-order accuracy, which is similiar to staggered grid.
+The back-and-forth alternation on derivatives aims at obtaining 2nd-order accuracy.

 Flowfiled at Steady-State: